PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Extras/Changelog/README.md

 ## [Changelog](https://github.com/PowerofMoll/Mining-Timing---A-fancreation-to-Blood-on-the-Clocktower/edit/main/Changelog/README.md)

+### v 3.2
+- Moonshiner only affects Townsfolk instead of Outsiders.
+- Gargoyle can now kill until dawn instead of until dusk.
+- Vessel can now only swap before the final night.
+- Brawler reminders corrected.
+- Files for printing tokens made.

 ### v 3.1
 - Technician, Overman & Lapidary reworked.
 - Panner now acts once per game during the day instead of when they die.
 They can also choose up to 2 players instead of exactly 2.